The VIA board is elected during our Annual Meeting, which convenes in October. Our current Board includes:

 Treasurer: Jon Nicholson

-Lifetime Members: Mrs. Grace Arnold, Mrs. Catherine Barrett, Mr. Ron Bilancia, Mr. Louis Blancato, Mrs. Charlotte Bordeaux, Mr. Leslie Brewer, Mrs. Barbara Cole, Mr. Richard Cough, Mr. Lorenzo Creamer, Jr., Mr. Philip Cunningham, Mr. Lawrence Duffy, Miss Deborah Dyer, Miss Barbara Entzminger, Mrs. John Hoche, Mrs. Susan Leiter, Ms. Kathryn MacLeod, Mr. George Merrill, Mr. David Paine, Mrs. Ann Roberts, Mr. William Scott, Curtis and Laurel Simard, Will and Genie Thorndike, Mr. and Mrs. Scott West
+Lifetime Members: Mrs. Grace Arnold, Mrs. Catherine Barrett, Mr. Ron Bilancia, Mr. Louis Blancato, Mrs. Charlotte Bordeaux, Gail Caruso, Tristram and Ruth Colket, Robert Collier, Richard Collier, Esther Collier Testa, John Collier, Suzanne Corbett, Paul Coston, Steve Cough, Thomas Cough, Mr. Richard Cough, Mr. Lorenzo Creamer, Jr., Jeff Curtis, Mike Curtis, Matt Curtis, Patricia Curtis, Rod and Kerri Dowdell, Mr. Lawrence Duffy, Miss Deborah Dyer, Miss Barbara Entzminger, Brooks Fenno, Joan Fenno, Mrs. John Hoche, Keith and Renata Jones, Danny Lafayette, Mrs. Susan Leiter, Kathryn MacLeod, Barbara MacQuinn, Mr. George Merrill, Mr. David Paine, Steve and Susan Raab, Ivan and Sherry Rasmussen, Mrs. Ann Roberts, Mr. William Scott, Liz and John Sherblom, Curtis and Laurel Simard, Kimberly Swan, Steve and Kay Theede, Will and Genie Thorndike, Mr. and Mrs. Scott West, David Witham Jr.,

-The VIA would like to acknowledge Les Brewer, who acted as President for over 35 years.
+The VIA would like to acknowledge Les Brewer who passed away in August 2019.
+He acted as President for over 35 years.
 Under his quiet and confident direction, the VIA continued to grow, thrive and provide competent stewardship for our properties.
-He continues to be a valuable resource to us.
+Also, Phil Cunningham, who passed away in November of 2018.
+Phil and Les were the longest tenured board members.

 Who We Were